 - Blood

-- Respiratory and Oral Secretions
+- Respiratory and oral secretions

 - Vomit

 - Faeces

 - Urine

-- Wound Drainage
+- Wound drainage

-All staff dealing with a biohazard spill
+All staff dealing with a biohazard spill must -

-- Take precautions so as not to come into contact with blood or body fluids, wet or dry, either on themselves, their clothing or protective equipment.
-In particular, avoid blood or body fluids reaching the eyes or the areas inside the mouth and nose. - Make the area secure to ensure no pupils or staff have contact with the spill. - Inform the School Office who will contact the Facilities team via radio when there is a biohazard emergency 'clean up' required.
+- Take precautions so as not to encounter blood or body fluids, wet or dry, either on themselves, their clothing or protective equipment.
+Avoid blood or body fluids reaching the eyes or the areas inside the mouth and nose. - Make the area secure to ensure no pupils or staff have contact with the spill. - Inform Estates ext.
+383 when there is a biohazard emergency 'clean up' required.
 Location must be clearly stated.
-The SharePoint maintenance request form is not appropriate for an emergency biohazard spill. - Wear Personal Protective Equipment (PPE). - Protect eyes and mouth with goggles and face shields if splash or spray is anticipated - - Wear protective disposable footwear covers when dealing with extensive floor spillages. - Use the biohazard spill kits provided by Dollar Academy (not "just a cloth or mop") - Dispose of PPE and contaminated waste in a sealed (yellow) disposable bag in a yellow clinical waste bin. - Wash hands including arms to the elbow with warm water and soap immediately after every clean-up of blood or body fluid.
-This should be performed even if gloves have been worn. - School Nurses should be informed of all biohazard spills for recording purposes.
+The SharePoint maintenance request form is not appropriate for an emergency biohazard spill. - Wear Personal Protective Equipment (PPE). - Protect eyes and mouth with goggles and face shield if splash or spray is anticipated during clean up. - Wear protective disposable footwear covers when dealing with extensive floor spillages. - Use the biohazard spill kits provided by Dollar Academy (not "just a cloth or mop"). - Dispose of PPE and contaminated waste in a sealed (yellow) disposable bag in a yellow clinical waste bin.
+Yellow clinical waste bins are located in the Nursing Centre and the Prep School. - Wash hands, including arms to the elbow, with warm water and soap immediately after every clean-up of blood or body fluid.
+This should be performed even when gloves and PPE are been worn. - School Nurses should be informed of all biohazard spills for recording purposes.